 If you have multiple blogs, you will need to toggle to the blog in which you would like to author the new post.
 If you do not have multiple blogs, you can skip to the next step.

-Next choose whether you want to start with a blank post or a post blueprint.
+Next choose whether you want to create a post in compose mode or inline mode.

 - list post